Lambton Surname

 Where Does The Last Name Lambton Come From? nationality or country of origin

-Lambton has its highest incidence in England.
-It may appear as a variant:.
-For other potential spellings of this last name click here.
+The surname Lambton is found most in England.
+It can appear as a variant:.
+Click here for further possible spellings of this last name.

 How Common Is The Last Name Lambton? popularity and diffusion

-The surname Lambton is the 484,676th most commonly held surname at a global level It is held by around 1 in 10,623,245 people.
-The last name is mostly found in Europe, where 75 percent of Lambton are found; 74 percent are found in Northern Europe and 73 percent are found in British Isles.
+It is the 484,676th most frequently occurring family name world-wide, held by approximately 1 in 10,623,245 people.
+This surname is mostly found in Europe, where 75 percent of Lambton live; 74 percent live in Northern Europe and 73 percent live in British Isles.

-The surname is most frequent in England, where it is carried by 480 people, or 1 in 116,079.
-In England Lambton is mostly concentrated in: Tyne and Wear, where 30 percent are found, Durham, where 11 percent are found and Greater London, where 10 percent are found.
-Besides England Lambton occurs in 14 countries.
-It also occurs in The United States, where 12 percent are found and Canada, where 9 percent are found.
+It is most common in England, where it is carried by 480 people, or 1 in 116,079.
+In England Lambton is most numerous in: Tyne and Wear, where 30 percent live, Durham, where 11 percent live and Greater London, where 10 percent live.
+Outside of England this last name exists in 14 countries.
+It also occurs in The United States, where 12 percent live and Canada, where 9 percent live.

 Lambton Family Population Trend historical fluctuation